al3x-13/DEISI25-Aws-Management-Portal/README.md

 Navigate to [https://aws.amazon.com](https://aws.amazon.com) and login with the ROOT accout.
 ![Aws 1](assets/aws-1.png)

-In the top-right corner click in the account username and select Security Credentials.
+In the top-right corner click in the account username and select __Security Credentials__.
 ![Aws 2](assets/aws-2.png)

 Under __Access Keys__ select __Create access key__.